 - a travel acoustic I bought recently

 So obviously the bass and the acoustic don’t count as they are peripheral instruments.
-The other 2 are white elephants I guess – I know, such a first world problem.
+The other 2 are white elephants I guess – I know, such a first-world problem.
 Still at a stalemate with this point then.

 #8 Wishing electrical issues magically repaired themselves

 I have a Vox Night Train 15H that blew up at the start of 2019 and I’ve been meaning to take it in to be looked at ever since.
 I don’t think it helped that I bought a Marshall Origin 20 4 months after the Vox died, thus the Marshall became my pedal amp and took the urgency out of needing to repair the Vox.
-Plus amp techs are harder to find than bricks and mortar music shops within driving distance that also have parking.
-Still, its totally on my list of stuff to do.
+Plus amp techs are harder to find than bricks and mortar music shops within driving distance that also has parking.
+Still, it’s totally on my list of stuff to do.
 Eventually.

 #9 Holding onto pedals I never use